XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/build-run-rippled-ubuntu.md

     If this is your first time building `rippled,` you won't have a `build/` directory and can move on to the next step.

-12. Build a `rippled` binary executable from source code.
-This may take about 20 minutes, depending on your hardware specs.
+12. Use CMake to build a `rippled` binary executable from source code.
+The result will be a `rippled` binary executable in the `my_build` directory.

-        scons

-    SCons saves the built executable in `rippled/build`.
+      a.
+Generate the build system.
+Builds should be performed in a directory that is separate from the source tree root.
+In this example, we'll use a `my_build` directory that is a subdirectory of `rippled`.

+          mkdir my_build
+          cd my_build
+          cmake -Dtarget=gcc.debug.unity ..

+      b.
+Build the `rippled` binary executable.

+          cmake --build . -- -j <number of parallel jobs>

 13. _(Optional)_ Run `rippled` unit tests.
 If there are no test failures, you can be fairly certain that your `rippled` executable compiled correctly.